All Episodes

 I'm not about to make a ruling on this state of the record.

-There's been there's been no ruling of the chair.
+There's been no ruling of the chair.

-Folks, these are the guys that are trying to tell you and me who's qualified to be on the U.S. Supreme Court, and they're arguing over whether Arlen Spector received a letter that Ted Kennedy says he sent back in December.
+Folks, these are the guys that are trying to tell you and me who's qualified to be on the U.S. Supreme Court, and they're arguing over whether Arlen Specter received a letter that Ted Kennedy says he sent back in December.

-And he went up and he said, I sent that letter.
+Now, what that's about, Kennedy, and he had a press conference during the break, and he went up and he said, I sent that letter.

 I sent that letter to Chairman Spector in December 22nd, and I wanted to subpoena those cap records at that point.